 Think about the websites or blogs you visit the most.
 Do you opt for those shaded gray from all of the text?
-Or do you read ones that break up the information into short, easy-to-digest bits strategically placed under eye-catching icons?
+Or do you prefer those with short, easy-to-digest bits of content, strategically placed under eye-catching icons?

-If you have a lot to say, it can be hard to fit everything into one short paragraph.
+If you have a lot to say, it can be hard to fit everything into one small paragraph.
 That’s OK.
 Your site doesn’t have to be short on actual content.
-Present your information in short bursts.
-Use shorter paragraphs and sub-headlines to break up the text.
+Present your information in brief bursts, using shorter paragraphs and sub-headlines to break up the text.

-Bullet points can work wonders in this regard.
+Bullet points can work wonders in that regard.

 - They’re easy to read.

 - They attract the eye.
-If you skip over one portion of a blog, it won’t be the bullets.
+If you skip over one portion of a blog post, it won’t be the bullets.

-Pair up a compelling, slightly unexpected, pun-loving or some other form of clever headline with interesting, unique, and useful content.
+Pair up a clever, compelling and slightly unexpected pun-rich headline with interesting, unique and useful content.
 That’s a recipe for success.

-Putting “Savings Account Information” atop your bank’s reasons for why customers should open a savings account isn’t exactly enticing them to do so.
-“Saving For Your Future – Or The Beach” gets people thinking about that vacation and why they may want to open an account with you.
+Putting “Savings Account Information” atop your bank’s list of reasons why customers should open a savings account isn’t exactly enticing them to action.
+But, “Saving for Your Future – or the Beach” gets people thinking about that vacation and why they may want to open an account with you.

-Then you can hit them with bullet points containing the SEO-friendly, pertinent information they need to know: interest rates, annual fees, minimum balances, etc.
+Then you can hit them with bullet points containing the pertinent SEO-friendly information they need: interest rates, annual fees, minimum balances, etc.

-Get to the point and entice users to sign up for the account online.
+Get to the point and encourage users to sign up for the account online.